-7.5.2.3.
-Life Reinsurance
+7.5.2.3 Life Reinsurance

-The insurance business has a largely integrated reinsurance programme including the life portfolio.
-For 2019, the catastrophe reinsurance contract including life was concluded as an umbrella cover for the different sub portfolios together, with a cover from \notin 15 million up to \notin 90 million.
-For 2020 this catastrophe reinsurance cover has been split into two separate reinsurance covers for the different legal entities including life.
-This concerns a life catastrophe reinsurance cover for SRLEV NV and Proteq Levensverzekeringen NV, which still amounts from \notin 15 million up to \notin 90 million.
+The insurance business has a largely integrated reinsurance programme for the life portfolio.
+For 2020 the catastrophe reinsurance cover was split into two separate reinsurance covers for the life and non-life legal entities to anticipate the upcoming acquisition.
+The catastrophe reinsurance contract for life was concluded as an umbrella cover for the different sub portfolios together, with a cover from $\notin$ 15 million up to $\notin$ 90 million.

-7.5.2.4.
-SCR and sensitivities
+7.5.2.4 SCR and sensitivities